kirkbrauer/ts-react-webpack/README.md

 # Typescript React Webpack
-## A custom template for a react, typescript, react and babel application
+## A custom template for a react, typescript application

 This template uses Typescript, React, Webpack, and Babel to create a simple web application.
 All code is packaged to the ``dist`` folder after it is compiled.

+Compiled files each get their own hash for managing builds.

-A configuration for Visual Studio Code is also included.
+A configuration for Visual Studio Code is also includedin the ``.vscode`` folder.